Ken Kurson: New York Observer

 In January 2013, Kurson was named the editor of The New York Observer by the newspaper's publisher, Jared Kushner.
-His tenure as editor marked by questions about his ties to Kushner, Trump's son-in-law, and to the Trump campaign, especially after he acknowledged that he had worked on a Trump speech to the American Israel Public Affairs Committee.
-After criticism, Kurson said that he would no longer advise the Trump campaign.
+His tenure as editor was marked by questions about close relationship with Kushner, Trump's son-in-law, and to the Trump campaign, especially after Kurson publicly acknowledged that he had ghost written portions of a Trump speech to the American Israel Public Affairs Committee.
+As a result of the criticism, Kurson said that he would no longer advise the Trump campaign.

 As editor, Kurson oversaw the publication's decision in 2016 to end its print edition and drop "New York" from its title, in a break with its past under former editor Peter W. Kaplan.

 Later career

-In May 2017, Kurson stepped down from the Observer to work as a senior managing director at Teneo Strategies, a firm run by allies of Hillary Clinton and Bill Clinton.
+In May 2017, Kurson stepped down as editor of the Observer to work as a senior managing director at Teneo Strategies, a firm run by allies of Hillary Clinton and Bill Clinton.

 He was a board member of the payments company Ripple Labs from February 2017 until October 2020, when federal prosecutors charged him in federal court with interstate cyberstalking and related offenses.

 In 2018 he founded Sea of Reeds Media, a media company based in Washington, D.C. and is the CEO.
 Sea of Reeds Media publishes Modern Consensus, California Globe, New Jersey Globe, Rock and Roll Globe, Wine and Whiskey Globe, Book and Film Globe, and Fine Art Globe.